hibicuses/hibicuses/README.md

  Hi there, I'm Hiba Mansoor 👋

  🚀 About Me <br>
 I'm a passionate beginner front-end developer eager to build engaging and responsive web experiences.
-I'm continually learning and growing my skills in HTML, CSS, JavaScript, and Tailwind CSS.
+I'm continually learning and growing my skills in HTML, CSS, JavaScript, C++ and PHP.
 I'm also exploring the world of WordPress and WooCommerce.

 🔧 Technologies & Tools <br>
 - HTML
-- Vanilla CSS
+- CSS
 - JavaScript
+- C++
-- Tailwind CSS
+- PHP
 - WordPress(still learning phase)